wein.plus

 Cuvée

-A term used in viticulture with different meanings in different countries.
-The word comes from the French cuve (vat or wine container).
-In its original sense, it refers to a certain amount of wine in a container (a barrel of wine, so to speak).
-In German-speaking countries, it is usually understood to mean the artful blending of wines from different grape varieties.
-However, this can also be grape musts that are then fermented together, as is common in the southern Rhône.
-Other terms are Blend (New World), Cape Blend (South Africa), CVC (Conjunto de Varias Cosechas in Spain), Coupage, Marriage, Mélange (France for spirits), Meritage (California) and in German-speaking countries Verschnitt.
-As a rule, wines of the same colour are blended.
+The term used in viticulture originates from the French Cuve (vat, wine container).
+In its original sense, it refers to a specific quantity of wine in a fermentation vessel.
+The meaning of the word varies depending on the context.
+Generally, in the German-speaking world, it refers to the result of blending wines from different Rebsorte.
+However, it can also refer to Traubenmost that are then fermented together, as is common in the southern Rhône.
+Other designations include Blend (New World), Cape Blend (South Africa), CVC (Conjunto de Varias Cosechas in Spain), Mélange (France for spirits), Meritage (California), and Verschnitt (German-speaking area).
+A Cuvée can also mean the blend of different Lager or different Jahrgang, as well as country-specific regulations.
+The terms commonly used in France, Assemblage, Coupage, and Marriage refer more to the process (activity) rather than the result (wine).

 Voices of our members